When Ezra Prayed

 by Bible Pathways

 Ezra grieved over the nation of Israel because of their sin.
 In this verse, he lays it all out before God and this chosen nation of God.
 The verse goes on to say that he confesses to the Lord.
-Through Ezra, the people repented and gave up their strange wives and children and returned to the will of the Lord.
+Through Ezra, the people repented and returned to the will of the Lord.

-This is a great example set by this man of God as to how to obtain a revival in the whole nation.
-One might ask can one man really make a difference?
+This is a great example of how to obtain a revival in the whole nation.
+One might ask, can one man really make a difference?
 The Word of God shows example after example of that very thing happening.
 One person following the Lord will always make a majority.
 What shall we then say to these things?
-If God be for us, who can be against us?
+If God is for us, who can be against us?
 (Rom.
 8:31).

 Others may not have died for the cause of Christ, but have lived their lives dedicated to God.
 These too have brought change in the world around them.
-The scripture compares the child of God to salt and light.
+The Scripture compares a child of God to salt and light.
 Both being agents of change.
-Ye are the salt of the earth: but if the salt have lost his savour, wherewith shall it be salted? it is thenceforth good for nothing, but to be cast out, and to be trodden under foot of men.
-Ye are the light of the world.
-A city that is set on an hill cannot be hid (Matt.
-5:13-14).
+Matthew 5:13-14 tells us, “You are the salt of the earth, but if salt has lost its taste, how shall its saltiness be restored?
+It is no longer good for anything except to be thrown out and trampled under people's feet.“You are the light of the world.
+A city set on a hill cannot be hidden."